Vretu-Dev/Tinybrain-Sanctum/README.md

 ### ⚙️ CustomACC
 Allows you to set custom weapon inaccuraciess.

+### 💡 CustomLights
+You can change the lighting of rooms

 ### 💥 DisableWarhead
 Permanently disables the Alpha Warhead, useful for custom events or scenarios where detonation is not desired.